RajcsanyiZ/iconsear.ch/README.md

 # Get My Symbol
 https://rajcsanyiz.github.io/getmysymbol

-Symbol finder for Font Awesome.
+Symbol finder for Font Awesome and Material Design Icons.

 ## Description
-Font Awesome and (bootstrap) Glyphicons have a lot of free symbols.
-These tools help you to find the proper icon more easier and quicker.
+These tools help you to find the proper icon/symbol to your app.

 This project is beta version now.